 Stem cell therapy maybe recommended for patients who have a sports related injury or overuse injury, pain from osteoarthritis of the joints, and back and neck pain.
 Typically stem cell therapy is recommended for patients who have failed other treatments rest, medications, other injections, and physical therapy.
 Stem cell therapy can provide pain relief and help to heal orthopaedic ailments without surgery.

 To determine if you are a good candidate for stem cell therapy, Drs.
-Kinjal Sohagia and Scott Bradley will review your medical history, perform a physical examination, and determine whether X-rays and/or an MRI are needed.
+Kinjal Sohagia, Scott Bradley and Rebecca Shoemaker will review your medical history, perform a physical examination, and determine whether X-rays and/or an MRI are needed.

 Adipose Stem Cell Therapy